Béla Lugosi Bust at Vajdahunyad Castle

 Vajdahunyad Castle is an architectural collage built to pay homage to several landmark buildings in Hungary’s 1,000-year history.
 It was built in 1896 for the Millennial Exhibition to celebrate the anniversary of the Hungarian Conquest of the Carpathian Basin in 895.

-The Hungarian-American actor Béla Lugosi was born in Lugoj, Romania.
+The Hungarian-American actor Béla Lugosi was born Béla Ferenc Dezső Blaskó in Lugos, Kingdom of Hungary (now Lugoj, Romania).
 He’s known for portraying the eponymous character in Dracula on Broadway in 1927 and in the 1931 film adaptation (both loosely based on Bram Stoker’s novel) as well as his later work in Ed Wood’s films, including the cult classic Plan 9 From Outer Space.

 The Lugosi bust was the fifth sculpture that Zech “gifted” to a foreign country.
 The first was a Jim Morrison bust he hid in a stroller and pushed into the Père Lachaise Cemetery in Paris, where the singer is buried.
 That one came down within days.
 Other statues went up in different places, with varying degrees of permission and success.
 But the bust of Béla Lugosi remains—an additional bit of Hungarian history for the castle’s visitors to celebrate.